Murder of Graeme Thorne: Extradition and trial

 In court, Bradley pleaded not guilty to murder but was identified as the man seen by witnesses (including by Freda Thorne).
 He admitted the kidnapping, providing details of how he posed as a driver and fabricated a tale to persuade Thorne into his car that day.
-Taking him west to Centennial Park, he had then assaulted the boy, rendered him unconscious, then tied and wrapped him up in a blanket, and placed him in the boot, before driving north across the Harbour Bridge and making the first ransom call.
-Arriving at his home in nearby Clontarf, he rechecked the boy, but at around 3:00 PM when he checked again, he claimed that Thorne had apparently suffocated in the back of his car.
+Taking him west to Centennial Park, he had then assaulted the boy, rendered him unconscious, then tied and wrapped him up in a blanket, and placed him in the boot before driving north across the Sydney Harbour Bridge and making the first ransom call.
+Arriving at his home in nearby Clontarf, he rechecked the boy, but at around 3:00 p.m. when he checked again, he claimed that Thorne had apparently suffocated in the back of his car.
 Forensic experts soon disproved this by connecting a breathing mask to the inside of the boot and breathing the air for seven hours.
 Bradley's wife was also brought in from London to testify, but there was no clear evidence of her involvement.
-The high-profile trial for murder lasted nine days, and he was sentenced to penal servitude for life, the maximum penalty provided in NSW for murder.
+The high-profile trial for murder lasted nine days, and Bradley was sentenced to penal servitude for life, the maximum penalty provided in New South Wales for murder.
 A later Court of Criminal Appeal hearing was dismissed unanimously on 22 May 1961.

 Aftermath

-News surrounding the case led to an overwhelming sense of public shock, disbelief, and anger which, alongside later events such as the Wanda Beach Murders and the Beaumont disappearance, "marked an end of innocence in Australian life".
+News surrounding the case led to an overwhelming sense of public shock, disbelief and anger which, alongside later events such as the Wanda Beach Murders and the Beaumont disappearance, "marked an end of innocence in Australian life".
 Lottery procedures in Australia were changed after the Thorne case, with winners being given the option of remaining anonymous.
 The case also proved pivotal to the development of forensic science and new kidnapping laws in Australia.
 Kidnapping for ransom was seen as a primarily American phenomenon, most notably in the Lindbergh kidnapping.
 Prior to the Thorne case, such events were unknown in Australia.

 After the trial, Bradley was sent to Goulburn gaol, where he worked as a hospital orderly and was kept protected from other prisoners.
 His wife and children returned to Europe, and Magda Bradley divorced him in 1965.
-On 6 October 1968 he died in prison of a heart attack at the age of 42, while playing in the gaol tennis competition, and was buried in the Catholic section of Goulburn cemetery.
+On 6 October 1968 Bradley died in prison of a heart attack at the age of 42, while playing in the gaol tennis competition, and was buried in the Catholic section of Goulburn cemetery.
 Regarding the crime, "Bradley never showed any remorse whatsoever".
-The Thornes, meanwhile, moved to another nearby suburb, Rose Bay.
+The Thornes, meanwhile, moved to Rose Bay.
 Bazil Thorne died in December 1978.
 Freda Thorne died in 2012 aged 86.